OS2web/os2web_cpr_filter/README.md

 ------------
-This module should reside in the modules directory of the installation, most commonly profiles/profile-name/modules, but alternately in sites/all/modules (This could be for development purposes).
+This module should reside in the modules directory of the installation, most commonly profiles/profile-name/modules, but alternately in modules (This could be for development purposes).

 Remember to go and enable the filter "OS2Web CPR-number filter" in all your text formats, and configure the filter settings to your needs.